djangofan/simple-selenium-builder-framework/README.md

 ## Using jenkins

-This framework is designed to run multi-threaded tests against SauceLabs.
+This framework is designed to run multi-threaded tests against SauceLabs using Maven.
+Jenkins can execute Maven builds and so this framework is perfect for use with Jenkins as a job/test scheduler.